Civenge/Meal-Planner/README.md

 # Microservice
 This application utilizes a microservice to process the recipe JSON data which returns a list of the recipe data and ingredients.

+# Non-Microservice Version
+This is the same code but without the microservice functionality, which drastically speeds up the application.
+To convert to an executable, install pyinstaller "pip install pyinstaller" in the console and then run the following command in the directory of the python file: pyinstaller --onefile meal_planner_no_microservice.py

 **UML Diagram Showing the Microservice Data Flow**

 ![image](https://github.com/Civenge/Meal-Planner/assets/91363144/a76238e3-f01a-4aec-9a42-342907a62aa1)